-Submissions for 2018 are closed, results are pending.
 Submissions for 2019 are now open.

 Poetry Quarterly is proud to offer the Rebecca Lard award for 2019.
 Submissions for this award will be accepted through December 2019.
 Judging for this contest will be performed by the editor unless otherwise noted.
 Current and past winners are posted on the Poetry Quarterly website.

 The winner of the Lard award will receive:

 - Your poem featured in the prize winner issue

 - 1 Copy of the issue in print

 - You will be featured on the back cover

 - You will be featured on the Poetry Quarterly website